July 18 Niemeyer 15:45 - 16:45 | Wellbeing

 Housing for People - Development of Cities

-Russia's 17 largest agglomerations form 38% of GDP.
-Over 50% of the country's multi-apartment housing is being built is these agglomerations where concentrations of skilled workers, attracted by high standards of living, are to be found.
-One of the main challenges to the development of the housing sector is housing stock that doesn't meet the current requirements of the population.
+Russia's 17 largest agglomerations form 38% of its GDP.
+In these areas, 42% of the country’s housing is being built by skilled workers, who are likely to be attracted by a high standard of living.
+One of the main challenges for the development of the housing sector is the available housing stock that doesn't meet the current requirements of the population.
 Most of the housing stock (over 60%) was built during the Soviet era.
-According to various estimates, between 2018 and 2024 550–600 million square meters of new housing will be built, half of which will be in cities and agglomerations.
+According to various estimates, 700-800 million square metres of new housing will be built between 2018 and 2024.
+Half of it will be built in cities and agglomerations.

 - What kind of housing should this be?

-- What kind of housing is in demand today and what is important to buyers?
+- What kind of housing is in demand today and what is important to the buyers?

-- How, without slowing down, do we continue to develop urban areas and use the legacy of the 2018 World Cup?
+- How do we continue to develop urban areas and use the legacy of the 2018 FIFA World Cup without slowing down?

 - How should cities develop in order to attract a skilled population?